dstroppolo/cano-react-web/README.md

 ## Instructions

-- Clone the repository locally
+- Fork the repository
 - Create a new branch called `your-name-dd-mm`
 - Complete the tasks listed below
-- Push to origin on your new branch
+- Open a pull request

 ## Tasks